 Friday 7.
 The morning was clear and calm; and since we had been at this station the water had risen two inches; so that the current became still stronger; and its velocity had already been so great as to justify our despair in getting up it, if we had not been so long accustomed to surmount it.
-I last night observed an emersion of Jupiter's first satellite, but inadvertently went to bed, without committing the exact time to writing: if my memory is correct, it was 8.
+I last night observed an emersion of Jupiter's first satellite, but inadvertently went to bed, without committing the exact time to writing: if my memory is correct it was 8.
 18. 10. by the time-piece.
-The canoe, which had been little better than a wreck, being now repaired, we proceeded East two miles and a quarter, South-South-East half a mile, South-East a quarter of a mile, when we landed to take an altitude for time.
-We continued our route at South-East by East three quarters of a mile, and landed again to determine the latitude, which is 55.
+The canoe, which had been little better than a wreck, being now repaired, we proceeded east two miles and a quarter, southsouth-east half a mile, south-east a quarter of a mile, when we landed to take an altitude for time.
+We continued our route at south-east by east three quarters of a mile, and landed again to determine the latitude, which is 55.
 2. 51.
 To this I add, 2.
-45. Southing, which will make the place of taking altitude for time 55.
+45. southing, which will make the place of taking altitude for time 55.
 5. 36. with which I find that my time-piece was slow 1.
 32. 23. apparent time; and made the longitude obtained 122.
-35. 50.
-West of Greenwich.
+35. 50. west of Greenwich.

-From this place we proceeded East by South four miles and an half, East-South-East one mile and an half, in which space there falls in a small river from the East; East half a mile, South-East a mile and an half, East a quarter of a mile, and encamped at seven o'clock.
+From this place we proceeded east by south four miles and an half, east-south-east one mile and an half, in which space there falls in a small river from the east; east half a mile, south-east a mile and an half, east a quarter of a mile, and encamped at seven o'clock.
 Mr. Mackay and the hunters walked the greatest part of the day, and in the course of their excursion killed a porcupine.
 Here we found the bed of a very large bear quite fresh.
 During the day several Indian encampments were seen, which were of a late erection.
 The current had also lost some of its impetuosity during the greater part of the day.

 Saturday 8.
 It rained and thundered through the night, and at four in the morning we again encountered the current.
-Our course was East a quarter of a mile, round to South by East along a very high, white, sandy bank on the East shore, three quarters of a mile, South-South-East a quarter of a mile, South-South-East one mile and a quarter, South-East two miles, with a slack current; South-East by East two miles and a quarter, East a quarter of a mile, South-South-East a quarter of a mile, South-East by South four miles and an half, South-East one mile and an half, South-South-
+Our course was east a quarter of a mile, round to south by east along a very high, white, sandy bank on the east shore, three quarters of a mile, south-south-east a quarter of a mile, southsouth-west a quarter of a mile, south-south-east one mile and a quarter, south-east two miles, with a slack current; south-east by east two miles and a quarter. east a quarter of a mile, south-south-east a quarter of a mile, south-east by south four miles and an half, south-east one mile and an half, south-south-west half a mile, east-north-east half a mile, east-south-east a quarter of a mile, south-east by south one mile, southeast by east half a mile, east by south three quarters of a mile, when the mountains were in full view in this direction, and eastward.
+For the three last days we could only see them at short intervals and long distances; but till then, they were continually in sight on either side, from our entrance into the fork.
+Those to the left were at no great distance from us.

-^{} We had been obliged to indulge our hunters with sitting idle in the canoe, lest their being compelled to share in the labour of navigating it should disgust and drive them from us.
+^{} We had been obliged to indulge our hunters with sitting idle in the canoe, lest their being compelled to share in the labor of navigating it should discust and dive them from us.
 We, therefore, employed them as much as possible on shore, as well to procure provisions as to lighten the canoe.